developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-developer.md

 | `ENGINE` | Name of the engine to use to process all queries issued during the current session. |
 | `SCHEMA` | The name of the schema (datasource or folder, including child paths, such as `mySource.folder1` and `folder1.folder2`) to use by default when a schema is not specified in a query. |

-## Sample Arrow Flight Client Applications[​](#sample-arrow-flight-client-applications "Direct link to Sample Arrow Flight Client Applications")
+## Sample Arrow Flight Client Applications

 Dremio provides sample Arrow Flight client applications in several languages at [Dremio Hub](https://github.com/dremio-hub/arrow-flight-client-examples).